Youssef Izz al-Din al-Samarrai: Biography

 Dr. Youssef Ezz Al-Din Bin Al-Sayed Ahmed Al-Samarrai Al-Baqoubi (1922 – 8 April 2013) was an Arab writer and thinker and an important figure from among the prominent figures in Iraq and the contemporary Arabs.
 He had four children, Dr. Asel is a surgeon and university professor, Dr. Moel is a professor of sharia at the University of Wales and Qatar, Dr. Saad is an expert in geology, and Ms. Nada is a lecturer in management.
 His wife, Mrs. Khairiya Rasheed Al-Sabri, died on April 21, 2001.
 He is the brother of the manuscript scholar Dr. Qassem Al-Samarrai.

 He began his literary life as a poet and playwright, then completed his literary studies and worked at the University of Baghdad and other Arabic universities.
 He held high positions in the field of culture and media (it was called propaganda and media at that time), and worked as Secretary of the Iraqi Scientific Academy, succeeding Dr. Naji Al-Aseel until his departure from Iraq in (1979).
 During which he continued his intellectual and literary research and published excerpts from his biography in more than one book.
 He also published the novels “Heart on Travel” and “The Emigrant Seagull” and a collection of stories (Three Virgins).
 In addition to his poetry collections and his critical and literary research.
 In (2001) he retired from university work as a result of his friend's insistence and his physical suffering.
-His wife passed away during that time and he had no one left to fill the emptiness of the house.
+His wife died during that time and he had no one left to fill the emptiness of the house.
 Before that, he was nearly eighty, an age that requires resting and staying calm, but he was attached to work.
 Iraq's political conditions were still thorny at that time, and did not encourage him to return to his locked home in Adhamiya since he left.
 Among those equations, the choice of work and the atmosphere of brotherhood and love surrounded by his friends was more likely than others.